cpldcpu/cpldcpu.github.io/content/posts/2020/02/what-made-the-cdc6600-fast/index.md

 ## How did they do it?

 The logic circuitry of the CDC6600 is based on resistor-transistor-logic (RTL).
 The Thornton book calls it DCTL (Directly Coupled Transistor Logic), but due to  the presence of the base resistor it is obviosuly the same as RTL.
-Thornton himself refers to RTL in a[later publication](https://ieeexplore.ieee.org/document/4639400).
+Thornton himself refers to RTL in a [later publication](https://ieeexplore.ieee.org/document/4639400).

 ![Cdc6600 Inverter](cdc6600_inverter.png)